cooper-johnston/uit-thesis-light/README.md

 A simple LaTeX document class for writing a master's or PhD thesis at UiT – The Arctic University of Norway

-The appearance is a recreation of the visual style of [uit-thesis](https://github.com/egraff/uit-thesis/) by Erlend Graff, following the guidelines of and using resources provided by the [UiT Visual Profile](https://uit.no/ansatte/grafiskprofil) (Norwegian).
+The appearance is largely a recreation of the visual style of [uit-thesis](https://github.com/egraff/uit-thesis/) by Erlend Graff, with some of my own adjustments, following the guidelines of and using resources provided by the [UiT Visual Profile](https://uit.no/ansatte/grafiskprofil) (Norwegian).
 The code is written from scratch independently.

 Author: [Cooper Johnston](https://cooper-johnston.github.io)